Residence and Dining Regulations

 The college-wide network system provides network ports in each room.
-Use of the network and network services is subject to the terms set forth in the college “Computer Use Policy.”
+Use of the network and network services is subject to the terms set forth in the Bates Acceptable Use Policy.
 In case of intentional damage to the network facilities, fees may be assessed for repair.

 Custodial workers are responsible for the normal upkeep of the bathrooms (with the exception of bathrooms within suites) and common areas of the residences.
-Any excessive mess is the responsibility of the students involved and under certain circumstances a cleaning charge may be assessed.
+Any cleaning above and beyond routine maintenance may result in a cleaning charge being assessed.
 Students are responsible for the upkeep of their room, including routine waste removal.
 Upon vacating the assigned room, all waste and personal items must be removed; if the room is carpeted it must be vacuumed, and if the room is a hard floor it must be swept clean.
 Facility Services assesses a cleaning fee of $50 per room occupant for any room not in compliance with these guidelines.
 Students may check out a vacuum or broom and dustpan from their custodian.

 Some residence lounges may be reserved for general social and cultural functions.
 Reservations for event space may be made online at events.bates.edu.
-Reservations for events with alcohol must be initiated with the Office of Campus Life.
-First Year lounges cannot be reserved for events with alcohol.
+Reservations for events with alcohol must be initiated with the Office of Campus Life: https://www.bates.edu/campus/policies/party-registration-policy/.
+First year lounges cannot be reserved for events with alcohol.
 Activities that require additional cleaning will necessitate special charges made to the appropriate group or person.
 All lounge furniture must remain in the lounge space.

 Satellite Dishes and Cable Access